nutanix/calm-dsl/README.md

 - Separate files are created under `scripts` directory in decompiled blueprint directory for storing scripts used in variable, tasks, guest customization etc.
 - Provider specs (Other than AHV) / Runtime editables for substrates  are stored in `specs` directory in blueprint directory.
 - Name of created files are taken from the context of variable/task.
 For ex: Filename for service action task script: Service_MySQLService_Action___create___Task_Task1
+- Decompile blueprint with secrets: Decompile the blueprint using the  `--passphrase` or`-ps` flag.
+This will create files for all secret files and have encrypted secrets in them.
+This also creates a `decompiled_secrets.bin` file (Not to be changed) which is used during blueprint create for validating if the encrypted secret value is not modified while launching the blueprint again.
-- Decompile existing server blueprint: `calm decompile bp <bp_name>`.
-Use `calm decompile bp <bp_name> --with_secrets` to fill the value for secrets used inside blueprint interactively while decompiling blueprint.
+- [Deprecated] Decompile blueprint : `calm decompile bp <bp_name>`.
+Use `calm decompile bp <bp_name> --with_secrets` to fill the value for secrets at runtime in the terminal which are used inside blueprint.
 - Decompile bp from existing json file: `calm decompile bp --file <json_file_location>`.
 - Decompile marketplace blueprint: `calm decompile marketplace bp <bp_name> --version <bp_version>`.
 - Decompile bp to a location: `calm decompile bp <bp_name> --dir <bp_dir>`.
 It will decompile blueprint entities to `bp_dir` location.